 Below are 3 easy one-day trips from Lisbon we would recommend.
 All trips are child-friendly – with no long driving times and with a mix of sightseeing and nature.

-Trip 1 – Sintra castles and palaces (by public transport)
+Day trip from Lisbon #1 – Sintra castles and palaces (by public transport)

 The town of Sintra is located in the Sintra mountains and is famous for its beautiful nature and a number of castles and palaces in the area.
 At first we thought of renting a car and viewing all the things in a one day car trip.
 But after researching places to visit and transport options we decided that one day in Sintra region won’t be enough.